Barry Wood (American football)

-William Barry Wood, Jr. (May 4, 1910 – March 9, 1971) was an American football player and medical educator.
+William Barry Wood Jr. (May 4, 1910 – March 9, 1971) was an American football player and medical educator.
 Wood played quarterback for Harvard during the 1929–1931 seasons and was one of the most prominent football players of his time.
 He was elected to the College Football Hall of Fame in 1980.

 An accomplished student as well as a gifted athlete, Wood went on to a highly successful academic career in medicine and microbiology at Washington University in St. Louis and Johns Hopkins University.

 Early life

-Wood was born in Milton, Massachusetts.
+Wood was born on May 4, 1910, in Milton, Massachusetts.
 His father was a Harvard graduate and trustee.
 He attended Milton Academy.
 After graduating, he spent a year at The Thacher School in California, then entered Harvard in 1928.

 Athletic and extracurricular career at Harvard

 A multitalented athlete, Wood earned a total of ten varsity letters at Harvard: three each in football, hockey, and baseball, plus one in tennis.

 Wood first made his national reputation as a sophomore in 1929, when he led Harvard to a comeback 20-20 tie with Army: Wood threw a 40-yard touchdown pass and drop-kicked two extra points, including the kick to tie the game at the end.
 Michigan's Fielding H. Yost called Wood in 1929 the greatest passer he had ever seen.

 In Wood's senior year, 1931, he was team captain.
 In one noted game, Harvard came back from a 13-0 deficit to beat Army 14-13 as Wood led two touchdown drives, and made two crucial defensive plays (a touchdown-saving tackle and an interception) to save the win.
 He appeared on the cover of the November 23, 1931 issue of Time magazine.
 He was the consensus first-team quarterback as selected by most of the 1931 College Football All-America Teams.

 Wood was at the center of a controversy involving the famous sportscaster Ted Husing.
 Commenting on Wood's poor play in the 1931 Harvard-Dartmouth game, Husing opined, "Wood is certainly playing a putrid game today."
 Two plays later, Wood threw the winning touchdown pass in Harvard's 7–6 win.
 Harvard fans protested Husing's use of the word "putrid", and the Harvard athletic director notified Husing's boss, William S. Paley at CBS, that Husing would be banned from broadcasting Harvard home games.